wp-plugins/content-aware-sidebars/readme.txt

 5. Viewing a Post that contains Very Categorized. `Very Categorized Posts` sidebar has replaced `Main Sidebar`

 == Changelog ==

+= 1.1.2 =

+* Added: wordpress 3.5 compatibility
+* Fixed: slight css changes on edit screen
+* Fixed: "show with all" checkbox toggles other checkboxes correctly

 = 1.1.1 =